 Each Ethernet network cabling designation essentially represents an improvement over its predecessor.
 For example, Category 5e (Cat5 Enhanced) offers better performance over Cat5.
 Typically, each version offers better shielding and faster data transfer rate than the previous version.
+The number of twists differ between each category of cables and typically, the higher the category, the more twists there are.
 The specification for each category is defined by the IEEE 802.3 standard.

 |Maximum Length||100m||100m (or 50m at 10Gbps)||100m (or 50m at 40Gbps)||30m|